jessonfoo/p001/week_1/1_Get_Started/README.md

 # Get Started

 Welcome to Phase 0 Week 1!
-Wooohoooo!
 We are starting with web basics (HTML & CSS) and introducing you to Phase 0 process.

 ## Learning Objectives

-* Set up Git and Github
-* Write your first reflections
-* Create your Github pages website
-* Understand basic web concepts
-* Push to a Github repository
+Each challenge has learning objectives that describe what you should be able to do by the end of the lesson.
+Use these objectives to assess your understanding.
+You will reflect on the learning objectives and material in each challenge.

 ## Purpose